akebu6/Kotlin-Notes/Conditions & Loops/conditions & loops.md

 // loops through from 10 all the way to 100 for (x in 10..100) println(x)
 ```
+## in operator
+> checks if the item is in the given list

 **downTo**
 > reverses the order of how items are printed, from to to bottom